-Other financial liabilities which include "Funding from central banks" and "Other borrowings" are recognised initially at fair value, net of transaction costs incurred and subsequently stated at amortised cost.
+Other financial liabilities which include "Other borrowings" are recognised initially at fair value, net of transaction costs incurred and subsequently stated at amortised cost.

 2.20 Customer deposits

 Customer deposits are non-derivative liabilities to individuals or corporate customers which are initially recognised at fair value net of transaction costs and are subsequently carried at amortised cost.